Skip to main content

 The database contains traditional reflectance microscopy images and three-dimensional surface topography data acquired by NIST or submitted by database users.
 The goal is a collection of data sets that: 1) represents the large variety of ballistic toolmarks encountered by forensic examiners, and 2)

-NIST Mise en Pratique of the New Kilogram Definition
+The NIST Mise en Pratique since the Redefinition of the Kilogram

 Ongoing

-Realization Since the redefinition of the kilogram, the Mass and Force Group has been intricately involved with the NIST realization of mass via the Kibble balance.
-By maintaining traceability to the International Prototype Kilogram (IPK) via the 2019 calibration of NIST National Prototype K20, the
+Realization Since the redefinition of the kilogram, the NIST Mass and Force Group has been closely involved with the NIST-4 Kibble balance project and its realization of the electronic kilogram via the Kibble Principle.
+Traceability post-realization is maintained through what is referred to as the

 NIST/NIBIB Medical Imaging Phantom Lending Library